Historic Gardens

 Our 14 acres of landscapes in the heart of Robert Mills Historic District feature heirloom plantings popular with gardeners over the past two centuries.

 Looking to take a stroll or enjoy your lunch in an historic outdoor setting?
-Three of our historic gardens are now open for visitation.
-You can find more details regarding our re-opening in our FAQ.
-Plus, you can now buy plants from our historic gardens through our plant sale.
+Four of our historic gardens are now open for visitation.
+You can find more details in our FAQ.
+Plus, you can now buy plants from our historic gardens through our spring and fall plant sales.

-The gardens at Robert Mills House, Hampton-Preston Mansion, Seibels House and The Museum of the Reconstruction Era will be open to the public as follows:
+The gardens at Robert Mills House, Hampton-Preston Mansion, Seibels House, and The Museum of the Reconstruction Era a the Woodrow Wilson Family Home will be open to the public as follows:

 Our History is Alive

 Experience 150 years of local history right down the road at Historic Columbia’s public gardens.
-Have a picnic at the elaborate gardens of the Robert Mills House, wander through the grounds of the newly restored Hampton-Preston Mansion or visit the outdoor museum at the Mann-Simons Site and see how our history is alive.
+Have a picnic at the elaborate gardens of the Robert Mills House, wander through the grounds of the restored Hampton-Preston Mansion, or visit the outdoor museum at the Mann-Simons Site, and see how our history is alive.

 Robert Mills Gardens